It’s More Than “No Means No:” What Consent Really Looks Like

 So when things start to heat up, how do you ask for consent while maintaining the mood?
 Here are a few examples:

-• “is this okay?”
+• “Is this okay?”

-• do you like that?”
+• “Do you like that?”

-• “I think it’s hot when we ——-- can we do that?”
+• “I think it’s hot when we ___—can we do that?”

-• “do you want me to take it slow?
+• “Do you want me to take it slow?”

-• do you want to have sex"?
+• “Do you want to have sex?”

-• do you want to makeout?”
+• “Do you want to make out?”

 Now that we’ve covered what consent is, and looks like, let’s talk about what isn’t consent.
 A general rule to always adhere to is that is not to be assumed or implied.
 So here is what consent is NOT-